cs-4241-2024/a3-persistence/README.md

 Description
 ---
+To run you must type node server.js in the terminal Then do localhost in a browser tab

 - the goal of the application is for users to add books on their book manager
 - challenges you faced in realizing the application.
 I thought for logging in I had to access "database access" on mangodb and did a lot of googling and wasted a day then went to office hours the next day and realized I could just make a table containing users passwords and usernames.
 That was unclear on the github how to go about accessing/storing users and passwords.